ionide/Fornax/README.md

 ### Configuration

-`Configuration` is a F# script file that defines when which analyzers need to be run, and how to save its output. `Config.fsx` file needs to be put in the root of your site project (the place from which you run `fornax` CLI tool)
+`Configuration` is an F# script file that defines when which analyzers need to be run, and how to save its output.
+A `Config.fsx` file needs to be put in the root of your site project (the place from which you run the `fornax` CLI tool)

 ```fsharp
 #r "../_lib/Fornax.Core.dll"